Congratulations on your recent admission to the USC Thornton School of Music!

 USC Thornton Orientation, Advisement, & Course Registration

-2. Thornton Graduate Student Orientation session (online in August 2025).
+2. Thornton Graduate Student Orientation session.

 At Thornton’s Graduate Student Orientation Session, new students will meet their academic advisor, receive information about their curriculum and degree requirements, and will learn how to register for classes.